zukunft/zukunft.com/docs/llm/json_structure.md

 }
 ```

-- `context` — the **input** phrases the formula reads (the result's source group);
+- `context` — the phrases that select the **input** values.
+The match is
-  each must be a phrase the file's values are assigned to.
+  **literal, with no parent/child inheritance**: the validator takes each value
+  whose phrase group is *wholly contained* in `context`, so `context` must be a
+  **superset of every input value's full group** — include every qualifier the
+  values carry (measure, period, `measured value`, …), not just the phrase the
+  expression names.
+A value tagged `city population` is therefore *not* found by a
+  bare `population` unless the value also carries the word `population`; and to
+  tell two same-measure inputs apart, put the distinguishing word (`city` /
+  `canton`) in the context so the wrong one is excluded.
 - `formula` — the name of the formula (defined in this file's `formulas`) that
   computes the result.
 - `words` — the phrases that identify the **result itself** (its group): what the
   `number` is about.
-- `number` — the expected calculated value, as a string; the import recomputes it
+- `number` — the expected calculated value, as a string.
+The import recomputes it
-  and flags any mismatch.
+  and compares **rounded to `data_object::CALC_VALIDATION_DECIMALS` decimals**
+  (currently 2), so floating-point roundoff between the stored number and the
+  recalculation is tolerated — you need not store full machine precision.
+A
+  difference larger than that rounding is reported as a failed validation.
 - `note` — optional, ignored by the importer.

 ### Keep every entry reproducible and order-independent